Logbook and Ranking Help/FAQs

 Take the following steps:

-- In either Latest Workouts on the homepage, or in the Season view, click next to the workout you want to delete.
+- In either Latest Workouts on the homepage, or in the Season view, click on one of the icons next to the workout you want to delete.

 - On the next page, click Delete.